 Examples of Potential Projects and Activities

-Advancing Medicare & Medicaid Integration seeks to support states in their work to achieve meaningful improvements in Medicare and Medicaid integration — measured by the degree of integration achieved and/or the share of the dual-eligible population impacted.
+Advancing Medicare & Medicaid Integration seeks to support states in their work to achieve meaningful improvements and advance the state toward full Medicare and Medicaid integration — measured by the degree of integration achieved and/or the share of the dual-eligible population impacted.

-- Model implementation.
-States seeking to implement larger-scale shifts in care delivery might use this initiative to aid in the creation of Medicaid managed long-term services and supports programs that align with Dual Eligible Special Needs Plans (D-SNPs), develop direct capitation contracts where D-SNPs cover Medicaid benefits, or design new demonstration programs under CMS’ Financial Alignment Initiative or new state-specific demonstration models.
+• Model implementation.
+States might use this initiative to aid in the creation of Medicaid managed long-term services and supports programs that align with Dual Eligible Special Needs Plans (D-SNPs) or develop direct capitation contracts where D-SNPs cover Medicaid benefits.

-- Evaluation and improvement.
-In states currently operating integrated Medicare-Medicaid programs, initiative support could be used to evaluate model effectiveness using quantitative and qualitative measures or refine program policies or operations based on evaluation findings.
+• Evaluation and improvement.
+In states currently operating integrated Medicare-Medicaid programs, initiative support could be used to evaluate model effectiveness using quantitative and qualitative measures or refine program policies or operations based on evaluation findings to support states’ efforts to implement fully integrated D-SNP programs.

-- Outreach and education.
+• Outreach and education.
 Stakeholder engagement is a crucial component of integrated care programs.
-Initiative support could be used to conduct surveys or focus groups, hold listening sessions or townhalls, or develop other communication tools.
+Initiative support could be used to conduct surveys or focus groups, hold listening sessions or townhalls, or develop other communication tools that will be used to inform and address state policy goals and will have long-term impact.
 Support could also be used to conduct outreach and education for beneficiaries and providers around the value of integration using websites, marketing materials, or community events.

 Integrated Care resources

-States, health plans, and providers across the country are innovating to improve the care and delivery of services for dual-eligible individuals.
-For resources and tools related to Medicare-Medicaid integration, visit these websites:
+States across the country are innovating to improve the care and delivery of services for dual-eligible individuals.
+Access resources that focus on key considerations for states in their efforts to advance Medicare-Medicaid integration.

 SIGN UP FOR UPDATES